 Fortunately, our patients most often fall into the “best case” category, meaning that tiny nicks are made at the side of the chest.
 These incisions are usually no more than about 1/8” inch long.
 Through these little nicks, our specialized instruments enable us to suction away any excess fat, perform light gland removal and re-drape the skin to lie flat.

-For most of our New York gynecomastia patients, the resulting small scars may look a little reddish or darker than the rest of the skin for several weeks or a few months.
+For most of our patients, the resulting small scars may look a little reddish or darker than the rest of the skin for several weeks or a few months.
 They eventually fade to near invisibility.
 Take a look at our gallery of before and after gynecomastia pictures to see what we mean.

 The Next Best Thing